-INTRODUCTIONS TO experimenting WITH ART AND TECHNOLOGY through MODERN Development and Fabrication tools.
+INTRODUCTIONS TO experimenting WITH ART/design AND TECHNOLOGY through MODERN Development and Fabrication tools.

 This page is a collection of materials on how to prototype with interactive technology.
 It should get you started quickly and provide substantial links to go further.